tudat-team/tudat-space/docs/source/about/contribute-to-tudat.rst

 Contribute to Tudat
 ===================

 Any contribution you have to Tudat is very welcome!
 This can come in the form of code contributions in C++ or Python, additions to our website, extensions to the API documentation, the writing of example applications, *etc.* Also, any general advice, ideas, comments, feature request are most welcome!
 You can use any of the following to work on Tudat and/or reach out:

-* Join our Slack chat!
-This is where most of our coding discussion takes place.
-Send an `e-mail <https://www.tudelft.nl/staff/d.dirkx/>`_ to get an invite.
+* Send an `e-mail <https://www.tudelft.nl/staff/d.dirkx/>`_ to get in touch.
+We're always open and eager to discuss contributions to and use of Tudat!
 * Post an issue on one of our Github repositories:

   * `Tudatpy code (C++ and Python) <https://github.com/tudat-team/tudatpy>`_ where our functionality is implemented, and the C++ functionality is exposed to Python using `pybind11 <https://pybind11.readthedocs.io/en/stable/index.html>`_
   * `Tudatpy examples code (Python/Jupyter) <https://github.com/tudat-team/tudatpy-examples>`_ where the :ref:`getting_started_examples` of our project are located
   * `Tudat space (sphinx) <https://github.com/tudat-team/tudat-space>`_ where the markup language that generates this website is located

 * Part of our development workflow is documented on our `developer docs <https://github.com/tudat-team/tudatpy/wiki>`_.
-This site is still under construction, and any input is more than welcome!

 Ongoing and planned developments
 ================================